The New Approach: A fixed-dollar fee

-At SinglePoint, we engage with you under one simple, transparent fee designed to eliminate the conflicts of interest the typical advisor is faced with.
+At SinglePoint, you engage with us under one simple, transparent fee designed to minimize the conflicts of interest the typical advisor is faced with.

 Our fee is a fixed dollar amount, based on your total Net Worth, reviewed and renewed annually.

 We’ve created this structure to focus our relationship on what’s most important in your life, not our bottom line.

 Click Here to see fees for our Wealth Start Up service.

 Wealth Logistics Fee

 |Up to $2.0M||$7,500|

 * Often, families in the $50k fee tier also have separate entities with additional decision makers involved.
 In these situations we will scope if separate contracts are necessary.

 Well, you should!
 We choose to be transparent about our fees because it is better for you.
 Most people we speak with struggle to answer the question “how much are you paying your current advisor?”.
 We understand, that since fees are typically hidden some education tends to be needed.
 We provide a full expense analysis to help you understand what you are currently paying, and, put our transparent fee in context.
 Let us shine a light on all the fees you pay – for FREE!
 Click here to schedule an appointment for a free analysis.